FelixRDL/seeance/README.md

 - Update the Redirect URL within your Github Application

 ### Setting up Certificates
-- Use the certbot nginx-workflow to generate certificates `sudo certbot --nginx` (https://certbot.eff.org/lets-encrypt/debianstretch-nginx.html)
+- Use the certbot nginx-workflow to generate certificates ` sudo certbot certonly --standalone --preferred-challenges http -d <DOMAINNAME> -d <DOMAINNAME>` (https://certbot.eff.org/lets-encrypt/debianstretch-nginx.html)
 - The certificates should be stored at `/etc/letsencrypt`
 - Copy the certificates to `nginx-dev`
 - Copy the certificates to `nginx-static`

-- `docker-compose up`
+(Read a more detailed description here: https://phip1611.de/2020/02/programmierung-und-skripte/running-nginx-with-lets-encrypt-certificates-outside-of-the-container/)

 ### Database Security
 - You should change the passwords for docker in the `dcss.yml` and the `docker-compose.yml`